Norman Wells, November Phone: 867.587.2415 The Norman Wells Historical Society's Annual Pre-Christmas Sale.

 Theatre on the Lake Yellowknife, end of July www.theatreonthelake.wordpress.com Theatre on the Lake brings Yellowknifers the experience of the theatre on the stunning shores of Frame Lake.
 Featuring local playwrights, directors and actors, Theatre on the Lake is the only festival of its kind in the Northwest Territories!

 Shingle Point Summer Games Aklavik, second last weekend of July Phone: 867.978.2351 Shingle Point Camp and Whaling Station - cultural games, outdoor games, competitions and prizes.

 Community Arts & Crafts Exhibit Fort Smith, all summer Phone: 867.872.2859 A summer-long exhibition of arts and crafts by regional artists and the Northern Life Museum and Cultural Centre.

-Old Town Ramble & Ride Yellowknife, end of July http://oldtownyk.ca An eco-friendly festival that brings together Old Town merchants, artists and musicians.
+Old Town Ramble & Ride Yellowknife, August 2-4 http://oldtownyk.ca An eco-friendly festival that brings together Old Town merchants, artists and musicians.
 Event highlights old town's uniqueness to tourists and Yellowknifers alike.
 Activities for the whole family!

 Mackenzie Daze Celebration Fort Providence, August long weekend Phone: 867.699.3441 Mid-summer celebration on the upper Mackenzie River with cultural events, canoe races, adult and youth talent shows and more.